carls0n/libhide.so.2/README.md

 	libkeyutils.so.1 => /usr/lib/libkeyutils.so.1 (0x00007f59a09a3000)
 	libresolv.so.2 => /usr/lib/libresolv.so.2 (0x00007f59a0991000)
   ```
 And finally, strange that cat /etc/ld.so.preload is not showing any entries.
 It appears to not be loading any libraries.
 However, if we trace the call using strace, we can see, towards the bottom, that another file is being opened when we try to read /etc/ld.so.preload.
-In this case, a blank /etc/ld.so.preload.dummy is being opened, so it appears to us that there are no shared libraries being loaded.
+In this case, a blank /etc/ld.so.preload.dummy file is being opened, so it appears to us that there are no shared libraries being loaded.
 Heres what the line looks like when we run strace cat /etc/ld.so.preload
 ```
 openat(AT_FDCWD, "/etc/ld.so.preload.dummy", O_RDONLY) = 6